Martinii89/BakkesmodPluginTemplate/README.md

 ## Instructions for use
  1. Download the repo as a zip
- 2. Move the zip intoDocuments\Visual Studio 2019\Templates\ProjectTemplates
+ 2. Move the zip into Documents\Visual Studio 2019\Templates\ProjectTemplates
  3. Unpack the zip
  4. Restart your computer
  5. Start visual studio.
 Create a new project and you should see BakkesModPlugin as a project template